SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/connect-to-sharepoint.md

 ---
 title: Connect your client-side web part to SharePoint (Hello World part 2)
-description: Access functionality and data in SharePoint and provide a more integrated experience for end users. ms.date: 10/21/2021 ms.prod: sharepoint ms.localizationpriority: high ms.custom: scenarios:getting-started
+description: Access functionality and data in SharePoint and provide a more integrated experience for end users. ms.date: 02/10/2022 ms.prod: sharepoint ms.localizationpriority: high ms.custom: scenarios:getting-started
 ---
 # Connect your client-side web part to SharePoint (Hello World part 2)

 Connect your web part to SharePoint to access functionality and data in SharePoint and provide a more integrated experience for end users.
-This article continues building the Hello World web part built in the previous article [Build your first web part](./build-a-hello-world-web-part.md).

 You can also follow these steps by watching this video on the SharePoint PnP YouTube Channel:

 > [!Video https://www.youtube.com/embed/4F65TmsHucY]

+> [!NOTE]
+> This article continues building the Hello World web part built in the previous article [Build your first web part](./build-a-hello-world-web-part.md).

 ## Run gulp serve